Common Challenges

 Green Bowel Movements

-• Most of the time, a green bowel movement is nothing to worry about.
+Most of the time, green poop in your baby isn’t something to stress about.

 Black Poop